-Barcelona puts an end to the summer season with its great local festival every year: La Mercè.
-During the days when it all takes place, the streets are filled with people who participate in the hundreds of activities planned, that give to this festival the characteristic Mediterranean vibe everybody loves.
-It celebrates the festivity of the la Verge de la Mercè (the Virgin of the Mercè), patron of the city from 1687, and not ratified by the pope until two centuries later, in 1868.
-This year 2017, La Mercè will take place between the 22nd and the 25th of September.
+Once again this year, Barcelona closes the summer season with its biggest festival of each year: La Mercè 2019.
+During the days when the celebration takes place, the streets and squares of Barcelona are filled with people who participate in the hundreds of activities planned, which give this festival the charasteristic Mediterranean that everyone loves.
+The festival commemorates the feast of Mare de Déu de La Mercè (Virgin of La Mercè), patron saint of the city since 1687 —when Barcelona suffered a plague of locusts that was eradicated after putting itself in the hands of La Mercè— and not ratified by the Pope until two centuries later, until 1868.
+La Mercè 2019 will be held between the 20th and the 24th September.

-Free concerts, activities for children, popular races, dances, exhibitions, gymkhana, photo contests, jugglers, storytellers, and a very popular musical-firework display (piromusical) to put an end to the festival.
-We know how the Mercè finishes, but we also know how the festival starts every year: with an announcement done by an important personality of Barcelona.
-This year, it will be done by Philosopher Marina Garcés, known for her critical thinking.
+Free concerts, activities for children, popular races, dances, exhibitions, gymkhanas, photo contests, jugglers, storytellers, and the already popular fireworks show to end the party.
+We know how the Mercè ends, but we also know how each year begins: with a proclamation made by an important personality of Barcelona.
+This year it will be given by the emeritus judge and ex-mayor of Madrid, Manuela Carmena.

-Make sure to check the Barcelona’s Council website soon to find out everything about La Mercè 2017 programme.
-Do not miss the opportunity to wander through the streets of Barcelona and enjoy its people and its culture.
+Don’t forget to check Barcelona City Council’s website to find out everything about La Mercè 2019 programme.
+Don’t miss the opportunity to stroll through the streets of Barcelona and enjoy its people and culture.